Life Drawing

 (ages 5 and up; families)

 In this lecture style presentation, I talk about the different hunting techniques and eating habits of eagles, hawks, falcons and other Birds of Prey.
 With life-size paintings and a little audience assistance, we'll learn to identify 5-7 birds of prey in a flying pose and investigate how bird's wing shapes relate to the habitat they hunt in and prey they prefer.
-(Similar lesson as PSI program without the pedation scenes and delivered as a lecture.)

-Science Illustrating and Recording (K-1)
+Early Elementary Science Illustrating and Recording (K-1)

 The basis of science starts with learning how to record what we see.
 Even at these young ages, children have a knack for understanding.
 I will engage students by drawing 1-3 animals based on their input.
-Children will then each draw their own illustrations, self assess their own progress and share with others.
+Children will then each draw their own illustrations, self-assess their own progress and share with others.
 Parents and teachers may be surprised with what they can accomplish!

 Science Illustration